Monodromy representations of $p$-adic differential equations in families: Connections on annuli

 \begin{defn} For $\calE_1, \calE_2 \in \calC_K$, let $\calF$ be the regular component of $\calE_1^\dual \otimes \calE_2$.
 We say that $\calE_1 \sim \calE_2$ if the contractions

 are surjective. \end{defn}

-\begin{lemma} In Definition~\ref{D:equivalence by slope}, the relation $\sim$ defines an equivalence relation on isomorphism classes of $\calC_K$. \end{lemma} \begin{proof} If $\calE_1 \cong \calE_2$, then $\calF$ contains a trivial connection $\calG$ generated by the isomorphism.
+\begin{lemma} In Definition~\ref{D:equivalence by slope}, the relation $\sim$ defines an equivalence relation on isomorphism classes of $\calC_K$. \end{lemma} \begin{proof} If $\calE_1 \cong \calE_2$, then $\calF$ contains a trivial connection $\calG$ generated by the isomorphism (more precisely, by the horizontal section of $\calE_1^\dual \otimes \calE_2$ corresponding to the isomorphism).
 The contraction $\calG \otimes \calE_1 \to \calE_2$ is then an isomorphism, so $\calE_1 \sim \calE_2$.
 In particular, $\sim$ defines a reflexive and manifestly symmetric relation; it thus remains to check transitivity.

 To this end, suppose that $\calE_1 \sim \calE_2$ and $\calE_2 \sim \calE_3$.
 Let $\calG$ be the slope-$0$ component of $\calE_2^\dual \otimes \calE_3$ and let $\calH$ be the slope-0 component of $\calE_1^\dual \otimes \calE_3$.
 Then the contraction